Iran University of Medical Sciences • Journals

 Accountability

-The corresponding author ensures all co-authors meet criteria, approve the manuscript, and are aware of submissions, revisions and communications with the journal.
+The corresponding author ensures co-authors meet criteria, approve the manuscript, and are aware of submissions, revisions and communications.

 • Managing responses to reviewers